 Bleeding After Sex?
 Do This

 Stop whatever activity you’re engaged in.
 Prolonged trauma may encourage more bleeding during sex.
 The vagina is a hard-to-access area, so you can’t just put a bandage on.
 But a pad or panty liner can protect your underwear.
-If you can access the wound, apply an antibiotic cream to prevent infections.
+If the wound is external, on the vulva, apply an antibiotic cream to prevent infections.
+Don’t put antibiotic cream in the vaginal canal unless specifically recommended by your OB/GYN.

 Take it easy until the bleeding stops, and avoid sexual activity for a few days to allow it to heal.